 Water: Keep soil evenly moist year-round.
 Don't allow the soil to become soggy -- or dry out.
 Either condition will cause the China Doll plant to drop its leaves.
 Yellow leaves are a symptom of overwatering.

 Humidity: Try to maintain 40-50% relative humidity around your plant.
 Mist your plant to increase humidity, or use a humidity tray.

 Temperature: Average room temperatures 65-75°F/18-24°C. It will tolerate a minimum of 50°F/10°C.

 Soil: Peat moss based mix, such as African violet potting mix.

-Fertilizer: Feed every 2 weeks spring through fall with 10-10-10 liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks spring through fall with balanced water-soluble fertilizer diluted by half.

 Propagation: Take 4 in (10 cm) stem tip cuttings in spring or summer.
 Cut off lower leaves from the stem; use sharp pruners to cut them cleanly just above a leaf node (the place where a leaf is attached to the stem).
 For best results, dip the cut stem tip in rooting hormone powder before planting.
 Insert the cutting into moist potting medium.